pharo-project/pharo5-vm/mc/VMMaker.oscog.package/SpurMemoryManager.class/README.md

 endOfMemory
 	- the address past the last oldSpace segment

-ephemeronQueue
+mournQueue
-	- the oopStack holding triggered ephemerons
+	- the oopStack holding triggered ephemerons, and, depending on finalization scheme, bereaved weak arrays

 extraRootCount
 	- the count of extra roots